Atlanta risen: A city cements its role as the capital of the south

 “Atlanta” features Earn, a Princeton dropout played by Glover, as he tries to help his cousin Paper Boi launch his music career.
 Labeled an “existential comedy” by one critic, the series follows Earn and his cousin’s forays into Atlanta’s rap scene in pursuit of stardom.
 (Season 3 of the show premiered on March 24.)

 The city itself serves as a backdrop for a world where success is elusive, and the reality of the struggle is unvarnished.

 Those struggles and human failings belie that fact that Atlanta has made it: It’s now important enough to serve as the setting for a television series, created by one of the versatile and exciting artists working today.
 (Aside from writing, acting, producing and directing, Glover has a musical alter ego, Childish Gambino, who has had a number of chart-topping songs.)

-And rents are up as well.
+Rents were up in 2021 as well.
 While the city of Atlanta saw gains of 8.8 percent and 10 percent for one- and two-bedrooms, respectively, rents in the suburbs soared, Atlanta Agent Magazine reported.